THE BOBBY COLLINS STORY

 There was no doubt that he led a young Leeds side by example, goading opponents and showing a fierce approach on the pitch.
 Teammate Eddie Gray would later say of him; “To an extent, the respect he had from the younger players at Leeds was based not just on his skill and his record in the game, but also on the fear factor.
 As soon as you saw his finger go up pointing at someone, you knew that person was in trouble”.

-There was some unrest between Collins and Revie during the summer of 1965 as the Leeds manager pursued Blackpool’s Alan Ball.
+There was talk of unrest between Collins and Revie during the summer of 1965 as the Leeds manager pursued Blackpool’s Alan Ball.
 But a talk between the two cleared the air and the Scot continued to lead the young side as they looked to build on their success of the previous campaign.

 THE INJURY